neos-modding-group/NeosModLoader/doc/config.md

 }
 ```

+A full example repository that uses a few additional APIs is provided [here](https://github.com/zkxs/NeosModConfigurationExample).

 ### Defining a Configuration
 Mods that wish to use a configuration must define the optional `GetConfigurationDefinition()` method.
 This method requires you return a `ModConfigurationDefinition` instance, which can only be obtained by calling `DefineConfiguration()`. `DefineConfiguration()` requires two parameters: a version and a list of configuration keys.

+#### Configuration Version
-The version should be a [semantic version][semver]—in summary the major version should be bumped for breaking changes, and the minor version should be bumped for new configuration keys.
+The version should be a [semantic version][semver]—in summary the major version should be bumped for hard breaking changes, and the minor version should be bumped if you break backwards compatibility.
 NeosModLoader uses this version number to check the saved configuration against your definition and ensure they are compatible.
-Configuration keys will be discussed in the next section.

-### Configuration Keys
+#### Configuration Keys
 Configuration keys define the values your mod's config can store.
 The relevant class is `ModConfigurationKey<T>`, which has the following constructor:
 ```csharp
 public ModConfigurationKey(string name, string description, Func<T> computeDefault = null, bool internalAccessOnly = false, Predicate<T> valueValidator = null)